lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 The Map-based job repository/explorer implementation were deprecated in v4 and completely removed in v5.
 You should use the Jdbc-based implementation instead.
 Unless you are using a custom Job repository/explorer implementation, the `@EnableBatchProcessing` annotation will configure a Jdbc-based `JobRepository` which requires a `DataSource` bean in the application context.
 The `DataSource` bean could refer to an embedded database like H2, HSQL, etc to work with an in-memory job repository.

+## Transaction manager bean exposure

+Up until version 4.3, the `@EnableBatchProcessing` annotation exposed a tranasaction manager bean in the application context.
+While this was convenient in many cases, the unconditional exposure of a tranasaction manager could interfere with a user-defined transaction manager.
+In this release, `@EnableBatchProcessing` does not expose a transaction manager bean in the application context anymore.

 ## Data types updates

 * Metric counters (`readCount`, `writeCount`, etc) in `org.springframework.batch.core.StepExecution` and `org.springframework.batch.core.StepContribution` have been changed from `int` to `long`.
 All getters and setters have been updated accordingly.